getfluxly (Ruby)

 when "queue_overflow"

-# back-pressure; the batch is full
+# back-pressure; the queue is full, event was dropped

 when "rate_limited"